carlos-molina/contraval/README.md

-If you are a developer interested in building a realiable smart contract, we suggest the following approach:
+If you are a developer interested in building a realiable smart contracts, we suggest the following approach:

 1. Include exception handling in the design of the smart contract under development.
+Exception handling should be central to your design rather than an afterthought component.
 2. Build an abstract model of the smart contract and model check it with your favourite model checker, with one that has been specifically designed (or tuned to) for model checking